Hire Dedicated WordPress Developer Learn more

 To bring outstanding functionality & opportunities in WordPress development, in December 2016, they introduced the rest of the APIs to WordPress, naming WordPress REST APIs.
 This allows WP developers to interact with the sites remotely by sending JSON objects.
 That simply means you can build websites, desktop apps and mobile apps on WordPress from the back end without even using the front end.

-To make things clear and for representing it as a complete guide, let’s start from scratch.
+To make things clear and to represent it as a complete guide, let’s start from scratch.

 Introducing REST APIs in terms of WordPress-